 c/o Grand Island Lodge #422, 228 West Onota Street, Munising MI 49862

-There's still time to send flowers to the Visitation at the Bowerman Funeral Home, Inc. from 4:00 PM to 8:00 PM on January 25, 2019.
+There's still time to send flowers to the Graveside Service at the Maple Grove Cemetery at 1:00 PM on July 13, 2019.

 Directly place your order here and save money on wire service fees.
 Our system automatically takes care of scheduling the delivery with our local florist to meet the upcoming service.